 Looking for mentorship time with ISMP?
 Contact us about the one-week Practitioner in Residence Mentorship program

 Educational Review Systems is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmaceutical education.
 This program is approved for up to 12.5 hours (1.25 CEUs) of continuing pharmacy education.
 Statement of credit will be emailed within 4 to 6 weeks to participants who have successfully completed the post-test.
 Participants must participate in the entire presentation and complete the course evaluation to receive continuing pharmacy education credit.
 This program has been assigned the Universal Program Number 0761-9999-19-130-L05-P, 0761-9999-19-130-L05-T. Educational Review Systems is also approved for pharmacy continuing education by the state of Florida.
 Nursing continuing education provider is approved by the California Board of Registered Nursing.
 This program has been assigned the Universal Program Number CEP 13677 and is approved for 12.5 contact hours (1.25 CEUs) of continuing nursing education.

-In the unlikely event that ISMP must change the date or location of the program and a registrant is no longer able to attend as a result of the change, ISMP is responsible only for a refund of the registration fee and is not responsible for any airfare, hotel, or other costs incurred by the registrant.
+In the event that ISMP must change the date of the program and a registrant is no longer able to attend as a result of the change, ISMP will issue a refund in the amount of the registration fee.